Atlas-19/backrooms-level-map/Article Notes/Level Notes/Level 001.md

     - Wandering down any extended hallway often leads to **Level 2**.
     - Finding holes in the wall will lead to **Level 19**.

-*-The Backrooms Wiki.
+*- The Backrooms Wiki.
 (2023, March 02).
-Retrieved from http://backrooms-wiki.wikidot.com/level-1-*
+Retrieved from http://backrooms-wiki.wikidot.com/level-1 -*